 According to research, mascara is the one product you should fear most.
-Even though it is a pity to throw away a half-used mascara, you should, because using mascara that is over three months old can increase the risk of pink eye and other inflammatory conditions.
-And we already know that our eyes are most susceptible area to infections.
-In the places where our lashes come out there are a lot of pores, glands, and tear ducts that have bacteria on them, and if you wear contact lenses you can also transmit fungus (which can grow on your lenses), and when we use a mascara brush, we automatically contaminate the said brush.
+Even though it is a pity to throw away a half-used mascara– you should.
+Using mascara that is over three months old can increase the risk of pink eye and other inflammatory conditions.
+We already know that our eyes are the most susceptible area to infections.
+In the roots where our lashes grow, there are thousands of pores, glands, and tear ducts that have bacteria on them.
+If you wear contact lenses you can also transmit fungus (which can grow on your lenses).
+When we use a mascara brush, we automatically contaminate it.
 Over time, the infected brush leads to a buildup of bacteria in the cosmetics container.
-This increases the chance for an eye infection or an allergic reaction with each use of the product.
+This increases the chance of an eye infection or an allergic reaction with each use of the product.

-Eye shadow is similar to mascara, the longer we have eye shadow, the more likely we are to get a nasty eye infection.
-To be sure try keeping your eye shadow for no longer than six months.
+Eye shadow is similar to mascara, the longer we have eye shadow, the more likely we are to get an eye infection.
+To be sure, try keeping your eye shadow for no longer than six months.
 You may start to think of how many eyeshadows you’ve had in your collection for years, and it can seem wasteful to throw it away so soon, but a great solution to this is to buy small or travel-size eyeshadow kits instead.
 Eyeliner is another product extremely similar to mascara.
-And even though, eyeliner tends to last longer before expiring, it still runs the risk of germ contamination if you use it past its expiration.
+And even though eyeliner tends to last longer before expiring, it still runs the risk of germ contamination if you use it past its expiration.
 To prevent the development of any sort of eye irritation or infection, it's best to just stop using any old eyeliners.
 The same principles apply to lash growth serums or any product placed on the eye.
-Not only can pieces of makeup land in the eyes and cause redness and irritation.
-More serious infections that threaten sight can result if the surface of the eye is scratched with an infected brush or makeup pencil.
+Not only can particles of makeup land in the eyes and cause redness and irritation, but more serious infections that threaten sight can result if the surface of the eye is scratched with an infected brush or makeup pencil.

 How To Protect Our Eyes From Makeup

-A good idea would be to keep track of how long you’ve been using certain products like mascara and eyeliners and look out for the small makeup container symbol on the packaging, which will state how long a product is good for until it expires.
+Keep track of how long you’ve been using certain products like mascara and eyeliners and look out for the small makeup container symbol on the packaging, which will state how long a product is good for until it expires.
 This is useful because cosmetic companies are not required to print expiration dates on makeup.

-Don’t share your makeup!
-Cross contamination happens when two or more people use the same brushes or eyeliners.
-The main danger with sharing makeup is passing on an infection like viral conjunctivitis or pink eye.
+Another important note– Never share your makeup.
+Cross-contamination happens when two or more people use the same brushes or eyeliners.
+The biggest risk with sharing makeup is passing on an infection like viral conjunctivitis or pink eye.
 Exposure to even a small amount of virus can lead to a very uncomfortable infection.

-Never apply your mascara before putting in your contact lenses - bacteria from your makeup can get in your eye, which is then covered with a contact lens, thus making the bacteria grow more rapidly.
-Also, it will be much easier to see where you’re applying your mascara if you put on your lenses and then grab your wand.
+Never apply your mascara before putting in your contact lenses as bacteria from your makeup can get in your eye, which is then covered with a contact lens, thus making the bacteria grow more rapidly.
+It is also much easier to see where you’re applying your mascara if you put on your contacts first before picking up the mascara wand.

-Have you ever wondered whether false eyelashes can pose health risk to your eyes?
+Have you ever wondered whether false eyelashes can pose health risks to your eyes?
 The answer to that is yes, they sure can.
-The false eyelash trend only grows more and more each year and so do problems related to this particular trend.
-Here are some of the problems caused by fake eyelashes.
+While fake eyelashes and eyelash extensions become more popular, so do the risks associated with this particular trend.

-Most eyelashes are either held to the eye with glue, whether temporary or permanent until the lash naturally falls off or the glue weakens., This can cause irritation or allergic reactions.
-Glue can sometimes contain formaldehyde, which specifically can result in burning, stinging, swelling, and a rash upon contact or even up to a week later.
-They are also usually glued at places that may not be very hygienic.
+Most eyelashes are either held to the eye with glue, whether temporary or permanent until the lash naturally falls off or the glue weakens., This can cause irritation or allergic reactions to the eye Glue can sometimes contain formaldehyde, which specifically can result in burning, stinging, swelling, and a rash upon contact or even up to a week later.
+The lashes are also usually glued at places that are typically not very hygienic.
 Bacteria and fungus can get trapped under the glue and lead to infection, which causes swelling, redness, and a lot of pain around your eyes.
 The lashes themselves can even irritate the cornea, and when the glue thickens, it can fall off and scratch the cornea.
 These false eyelashes, especially extended ones, can also seriously damage your natural eyelashes.
 In most cases, lash extensions will weaken and shorten the natural lashes.
 Despite lash technicians assuring you that they won’t cause damage, it is best to not seek advice from those who are not medical professionals.
-In many cases, the weight of the glue and the false lashes can damage the hair follicle making it difficult to grow back your natural eyelashes.
+In many cases, the weight of the glue and the false lashes can slowly damage the hair follicle, making it difficult to grow back your natural eyelashes.

-Temporary false eyelashes can also cause similar complications, and when they are pulled off at the end of the night, many real eyelashes come off with them too.
+Temporary false eyelashes can also cause similar complications, and when they are pulled off at the end of the night, many of the real eyelashes come off with them too.
 Even if they don’t, the pressure from the artificial lash strips will slowly weaken the hair follicle over time.
-Eyelashes are necessary to keep dirt and bacteria away from the eye, and when they are damaged, your eye is at risk for infection.
+Eyelashes are necessary to keep dirt and bacteria away from the eye, and when they become sparse or damaged, your eye is at risk for infection.
 Additionally, these false eyelashes can trap the same dirt and bacteria that natural eyelashes are intended to protect your eyes from.

 Eye Makeup & Contact Lenses

-Wearing contact lenses and makeup can be really annoying because makeup can stick to the lenses.
+Wearing contact lenses and makeup can be quite bothersome because makeup can stick to the lenses.
 If you want to wear makeup together with contacts, you should know that you need to put in your contacts before applying makeup.
 This way you will avoid getting any makeup residue between the contact lenses and your eye.
 This will in turn prevent the development of the bacteria in your eye.
 Additionally, be sure not to apply makeup in the waterline of your eyes, as this will especially disturb the placement of your lenses and put you at high risk of scratching the cornea.

 Eyeliner and mascara are another problem for those wearing contacts.
-Eyeliner shouldn’t be applied along your inner lash line or eyelid, instead it should be applied above the lashes.
+Eyeliner shouldn’t be applied along your inner lash line or eyelid, instead, it should be applied above the lashes.
 Mascara is usually put on from the base of the lashes up, but if you wear lenses, it should be put on from the midpoint and extended to the tips.
-What you should have in mind is to use water-resistant or long wear mascara and eyeliner to prevent flaking and smudging and don't wear false eyelashes.
-The lash glue can irritate your eyes.
+Try to use water-resistant or long-wear mascara and eyeliner to prevent flaking and smudging, and refrain from wearing false eyelashes as the glue can irritate your eyes.
 Your lashes will thank you in the long run.

 When removing the makeup, you should start with removing your lenses first and then taking off your eye makeup.
 When choosing make-up products, look for hypoallergenic products and replace your makeup regularly to keep it fresh and hygienic.
 Always search for dermatologist-recommended makeup remover products, and be sure to choose something gentle and never rub your eyes excessively.
 A good makeup remover will remove the makeup in one swipe onto a cotton pad.
-Please note that if your eyes are swollen, red, or irritated don’t put in lenses or apply any makeup.
+Please note that if your eyes are swollen, red, or irritated, then don’t put in lenses or apply any makeup.